- $13 Billion+ Won

 - Protecting Families Since 1988

 Relying on others to uphold their contractual obligations is a fundamental aspect of every business.
 When a party to a contract fails to abide by their end of an agreement, it can result in significant financial losses.

-The Business Trial Group’s Fort Lauderdale attorneys routinely handle breach of contract lawsuits and related business torts involving all types of agreements and industries.
+The Business Trial Group’s Fort Lauderdale, Florida, attorneys routinely handle breach-of-contract lawsuits and related business torts involving all types of agreements and industries.
 Due to our track record of trial success and considerable resources, we are often hired to take on complex, high-stakes contract lawsuits against large and wealthy opponents.
-And thanks to our contingency-fee model, individuals and businesses can afford high-quality representation, regardless of their legal budget.
+And thanks to our contingency fee model, individuals and businesses can afford high-quality representation, regardless of their legal budget.